kingluddite/web-dev-notes/frontend/js/json/02-json-and-javascript.md

 ```

 * `\` lets us go to the next line of a string in JavaScript
-* if you use the console and grab the section of code it will be valid JSON
+* If you use the console and grab the section of code it will be valid JSON
-    - but if you try and copy the pure JavaScript code with backslashes you will get an error in the JSONLint (it doesn't like the backslashes)
+    - But if you try and copy the pure JavaScript code with backslashes you will get an error in the JSONLint (it doesn't like the backslashes)
-* the second line is valid JSON in the JavaScript. to write valid JSON inside JavaScript you must do it on one line
+* The second line is valid JSON in the JavaScript.
+To write valid JSON inside JavaScript you must do it on one line
-* How do you pull in external JSON files? (later we will tackle that topic as it adds some more complexity)
+* How do you pull in external JSON files? (_later we will tackle that topic as it adds some more complexity_)

 Let's look at the last two lines again: